 Being all too aware of this at whitefox, we were fascinated to read the answers some of our freelancers supplied to our questions about maintaining their lifestyles whilst living abroad, which were as practical as they were inspiring.
 Publishing skills and specialisms, like everything else, are increasingly relevant whether you publish locally or globally.

 It would be wrong to paint the life of a freelancer as a one way ticket to working paradise.
 For some, it can be a stressful, uncertain and isolating experience.
-But today, if you are committed to working on books in and around publishing but have always worried that you had to be within physical proximity of the head offices of the major players to qualify, you might be interested in the advice and insights some of our more adventurous freelancers have shared with us below.
+But today, if you are committed to working on books in and around publishing but have always worried that you had to be within physical proximity of the head offices of the major players to qualify, you might be interested in the advice and insights some of our more adventurous freelancers have shared.